sapegin/dotfiles/docs/Bash.md

 Test if HTTP compression (RFC 2616 + SDCH) is enabled for a given URL.
 Send a fake UA string for sites that sniff it instead of using the Accept-Encoding header.

+### ssh-key

+Copy public SSH key to clipboard.
+Generate it if necessary.

 ### add-ssh-host <username> <hostname> <identifier>

 Create an SSH key and uploads it to the given host.